wannesm/dtaidistance/docs/usage/installation.rst

     $ pip install --global-option=--noopenmp dtaidistance

+A version compiled without OpenMP (OMP) might raise an exception when parallelization is required.
+To avoid this exception, you can force the method to use Python's multiprocessing library for parallelization by providing the `--use_mp=True` option.

 Depending on your system, this might not install the C version.
 To guarantee installation of the C extensions (which enable much faster DTW alignment), follow the instructions in the "From Source"